How to find a Reputable Breeder

 At present, guidelines and standards vary significantly between the States and Territories, governing bodies, interest groups and breeders.
 There are, however, some generally common assertions that uphold non-exploitative, caring and ethical practices that might serve as a guide when researching the breed you're interested in and looking for a breeder.

 - The number of breeding females is a good indication of the scale of the breeding operation.
-While the 10 Point Animal Welfare Plan by the NSW Labor party suggests a ban on puppy farms with more than 10 breeding females, the potential numbers at these levels would still most likely look like a commercial situation.
+While some states suggest bans on puppy farms with more than 10 breeding females, the potential numbers at these levels would still most likely look like a commercial situation.

 - Breeders must be aware of any hereditary diseases/conditions in their breed and must monitor them carefully.
 For example - german shepherds and rottweilers require hip and elbow scores on the parents, while in some breeds dna testing or hip and elbow score is compulsory.
 Ragdoll cat breeders should DNA test for pkd and hcm - the lethal diseases Ragdolls can carry.